nfruffolo/quiz_prep/README.md

 # quiz_prep

 Create a Fork of this repository.
-The HTML/CSS files you will work on are in this folder.
+The HTML/CSS files you will work on are in the gh-pages directory of this repository.

 # HTML/CSS Quiz Preparation Run.
 * Text and Images are provided in the story1.html file (URL for photos are above each caption).